A new Gaia census of OB associations within 1 kpc: Analysis of the new OB associations

 While deriving an isochronal age for our OB associations can be non-trivial, given that our membership only covers the upper-left part of the HR diagram, it is possible to estimate an upper age limit, based on the most massive members of each association.
 To that end, we have interpolated the hottest star from each OB association with the rotating stellar evolutionary models from \citet{Ekstrom}, as they correspond to the members with the shortest lifetime, allowing us to calculate a maximum age for each OB association.
 We however stress that these should be considered as approximate values, as the evolutionary models from \citet{Ekstrom} are valid for single stars and neglect binary interaction.

-There are some instances where the maximum age is roughly consistent with literature values, such as Ori OB1b with an age of $\sim$8 Myr (compared with 1--12 Myr in \citealt{Bally2008,Briceno2019,Sanchez2024}), Tr.
-10b with an age of $\sim$42 Myr (compared with 45--50 Myr in \citealt{Cantat2019,Kerr2023}, Per OB2 with $\sim$10 Myr (compared with 2--7 Myr in \citealt{Bally2008,Kounkel2022}), and Cyg OB7 aged $\sim$11 Myr (compared with $\sim$13 Myr in \citealt{Uyaniker2001}).
+There are some instances where the maximum age is roughly consistent with literature values, such as Sco-Cen 1 with an age of $\sim$12 Myr (compared with 3--19 Myr in \citealt{MiretRoig2022,Ratzenbock,Posch2025}) , Ori OB1b with an age of $\sim$8 Myr (compared with 1--12 Myr in \citealt{Bally2008,Briceno2019,Sanchez2024}), Tr.
+10b with an age of $\sim$42 Myr (compared with 45--50 Myr in \citealt{Cantat2019,Kerr2023}), Per OB2 with $\sim$10 Myr (compared with 2--7 Myr in \citealt{Bally2008,Kounkel2022}), and Cyg OB7 aged $\sim$11 Myr (compared with $\sim$13 Myr in \citealt{Uyaniker2001}).

-In many cases, however, the maximum ages are either slightly overestimated, such as for Sco-Cen 1 aged $\sim$25 Myr (compared with 3--19 Myr in \citealt{MiretRoig2022,Ratzenbock,Posch2025}), Vela OB2a aged $\sim$43 Myr (compared with 13--24 Myr in \citealt{Armstrong2022,Kerr2023}) and Cep OB3 aged $\sim$13 Myr (compared with $\sim$3 Myr in \citealt{Kerr2023}), or even strongly overestimated as in the cases of Sco-Cen 2 and Sco-Cen 3 with ages of, respectively, $\sim$80 and $\sim$50 Myr, and Per OB3 aged $\sim$131 Myr (compared with $\sim$58 Myr in \citealt{Kerr2023}).
+In many cases, however, the maximum ages are either slightly overestimated, such as Cep OB2 aged 21--24 Myr (compared with 3--16 Myr in \citealt{Szilagyi2023}) and Cep OB3 aged $\sim$13 Myr (compared with $\sim$3 Myr in \citealt{Kerr2023}), or even strongly overestimated as in the cases of Sco-Cen 2 aged $\sim$50 Myr, and Per OB3 aged $\sim$131 Myr (compared with $\sim$58 Myr in \citealt{Kerr2023}).

 Some of these age disagreements, particularly for Vela OB2, could be due to temporal substructures in that association.
-Indeed, noteworthy is our Vela OB2b which has the lowest maximum age of $\sim$7 Myr, younger than the commonly-accepted age of the Vela OB2 complex.
-This could be because Vela OB2b includes $\gamma^2$ Vel, a famous Wolf-Rayet binary system, part of the $\gamma$ Velorum cluster and thought to have formed after the bulk of the lower-mass stars in Vela OB2 \citep{Jeffries2009}.
+Indeed, noteworthy is this association which has the lowest maximum age of $\sim$7 Myr, younger than the commonly-accepted age of the Vela OB2 complex.
+This could be because it includes $\gamma^2$ Vel, a famous Wolf-Rayet binary system, part of the $\gamma$ Velorum cluster and thought to have formed after the bulk of the lower-mass stars in Vela OB2 \citep{Jeffries2009}.